Car Accident Injury Claim

 The person who caused the accident is not insured; can I make a claim?

-Yes – In cases like this, the claim is made against the Motor Insurers’ Bureau of Ireland (MIBI) and the driver, and the MIBI are the responsible party for paying out compensation in such instances where the driver does not have any money to pay for the damage or injury caused.
+Yes – In cases like this, the claim is made against the Motor Insurers’ Bureau of Ireland (MIBI) and the driver, and the Motor Insurers Bureau (MIBI) are the responsible party for paying out compensation in such instances where the driver does not have any money to pay for the damage or injury caused.

 What to do if the other driver left the scene of the accident?